ekansh1002/AILA-Artificial-Intelligence-Legal-Assistance-App/README.md

 ## Backend

-This project is a backend server that processes and summarizes legal case documents using Natural Language Processing (NLP) models like BERT and BART.
+This is a backend server that processes and summarizes legal case documents using Natural Language Processing (NLP) models like BERT and BART.
 The server can be accessed via a `curl` command or Postman to query and retrieve summaries of the most relevant documents based on a given query.
+This can be run seperately from the Android App interface.

 ### Features